karthikkappagantula/my_tech_notes/python_notes/README.md

 *[Python Math Module](https://docs.python.org/3/library/math.html)*

-## print output
+## Printing output

 * Python has a predefined format if you use print(a_variable) then it will go to next line automatically.

   <pre>
   Syntax: print(value(s), sep= ‘ ‘, end = ‘\n’, file=file, flush=flush)

   Parameters:
   value(s) : Any value, and as many as you like.
-Will be converted to string before printed sep=’separator’ : (Optional) Specify how to separate the objects, if there is more than one.Default :’ ‘ end=’end’: (Optional) Specify what to print at the end.Default : ‘\n’ file : (Optional) An object with a write method.
-Default :sys.stdout flush : (Optional) A Boolean, specifying if the output is flushed (True) or buffered (False).
-Default: False
+Will be converted to string before printed sep=’separator’ : (Optional) Specify how to separate the objects, if there is more than one.Default is ’ ‘ end=’end’: (Optional) Specify what to print at the end.Default is ‘\n’ file : (Optional) An object with a write method.
+Default is sys.stdout flush : (Optional) A Boolean, specifying if the output is flushed (True) or buffered (False).
+Default is False
   </pre>

   **Examples**

   <pre>
-    # Python 3.x program showing
-    # how to print data on
+    # Python 3.x program showing how to print data on a screen
-    # a screen

     # One object is passed
     print("GeeksForGeeks")